- Tracy Gunn

 The atrium receives blood and then pumps it into the ventricles below.
 The ventricles then pump blood away from the heart.

-Left side of the heart is larger than the right side.
+The left side of the heart is larger than the right side.

-Left side supplies the whole body with blood.
+The left side supplies the whole body with blood.

-The carotid arteries branch off the aorta immediately and supply blood to the brain
+The carotid arteries branch off the aorta immediately and supply blood to the brain.

-Oxygen poor blood returns to the right side of the heart.
+Oxygen-poor blood returns to the right side of the heart.

 Arteries carry blood Away from the heart.